 Beyond Belief - How To Be Free From Views And Words

-A belief is something that we believe to be true, but not necessarily a belief in something that can be proven to be true.
+A definition of belief is something that we accept and believe to be true, but that is not necessarily something that can be proven to be true.

 This is not limited to religion but applies to political beliefs and societal beliefs such as those about gender and sexuality, "woke" beliefs about social equality, beliefs to do with political correctness and so on.